axonivy/docker-samples/ivy-tracing-agent/README.md

 The [Jaeger tracing tool](https://www.jaegertracing.io/) collects traces from different systems and provides a UI to search and analyzes traces.

-## OpenTelemetry
+## OpenTelemetry Agent (full coverage)

-The [OpenTelemetry](https://opentelemetry.io/) library collects traces and metrics in a system and exports them to a tracing tool (e.g., Jaeger).
-The library provides a Java agent that instruments a Java application (e.g., Axon Ivy Engine, Tomcat, etc.) and collects tracing information every where a request can ingress or outgress a Java process.
+The [OpenTelemetry](https://opentelemetry.io/) Java agent instruments Java applications (for example Axon Ivy Engine, Tomcat, and many third-party libraries) and exports telemetry data to a backend such as Jaeger.

+Compared to native OTLP support, the agent-based setup is more powerful because it can automatically instrument many additional integrations and protocols.

+Use this sample when you need:
+- broad, automatic instrumentation across third-party tools
+- richer tracing coverage beyond native Ivy HTTP stacks
+- one consistent instrumentation approach across heterogeneous Java services

+If you prefer a lightweight setup without additional agent libraries, see the OTLP-native sample in [../ivy-tracing-otlp/README.md](../ivy-tracing-otlp/README.md).

 ## Trace context propagation